Veterans trust fund, 14.4

-The Iowa Department of Veterans Affairs hereby amends Chapter 14, "Veterans Trust Fund," Iowa Administrative Code.
+The Iowa Department of Veterans Affairs hereby proposes to amend Chapter 14, "Veterans Trust Fund," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is adopted under the authority provided in Iowa Code section 35A.13.
+This rule making is proposed under the authority provided in Iowa Code section 35A.13.

 State or Federal Law Implemented